apache/linkis-website/community/how-to-vote-a-committer-ppmc.md

 ````

 At this point, the whole process is over, and the candidate officially becomes the Committer or PPMC of the project.

+## 4 Workflow summary

+1. Send emails with ICLA attachments

+2. 1-2 days after receipt of the reply email, will be processed within 5 working days

+3. 2-Receive an Apache account creation success email within 5 days

+4. Use the email prompt to retrieve or reset your password

+5. Connect your Github account to id.apache.org or whimsy.apache.org

+6. Enable Github 2FA authentication

+7. Use gitbox.apache.org to get repository write access